A wide photo of Crater Lake with clouds in the background and evergreens in the forefront

 DOWNLOAD REPORT SUMMARY (SPANISH) HERE

-In October of 2022, United Way of the Columbia-Willamette hosted a webinar featuring four researchers that are working to build resiliency in communities of color facing the brunt of climate-related disasters.
-Watch the English-language video with ASL interpretation above, as well as a version with Spanish language interpretation.
+In October of 2022, United Way of the Columbia-Willamette hosted a webinar featuring researchers working to amplify disaster resilience for Oregon's frontline communities of color.
+Watch the English-language video with ASL interpretation below, as well as a version with Spanish-language interpretation.